 Visual Culture Program

-Performative methods are playing an increasingly prominent role in research into the study of the arts and material culture.
-Such methods, which we refer to as Reconstruction, Re-enactment, Replication, Reproduction and Re-working (RRR), are used across fields in the humanities and social sciences, from history of science and technology to archaeology, conservation to musicology and anthropology, among other disciplines, to scrutinize historical production processes, materials, and bodily knowledge and sensory skills.
-In this talk I will look at how RRR methods have developed within these disciplines.
-With the exception of anthropology, RRR methods have long and venerable disciplinary histories.
-However, despite the growing interest in performative approaches across disciplines, so far, reflection upon these RRR methods has largely remained within the disciplines.
-I will argue that there is much to learn from interdisciplinary methodological reflection, and that we should design interdisciplinary RRR methods to fruitfully reconstruct early modern colour worlds.
-Illustrated with examples of rosichiero enamels (by re-working seventeenth-century glass recipes) and the re-creation of black-dyed textiles made fashionable at the Burgundian court, I will reflect on the importance of site – the ‘field' versus the laboratory – and the value of re-working with makers for the production of knowledge in RRR research on material culture and the arts.
+Despite the growing interest in performative approaches across disciplines, reflection upon these RRR methods has so far largely remained within the disciplines.
+In this talk, Dupré examines how RRR methods have developed within disciplines and how there is much to learn from interdisciplinary methodological reflection, and he argues we should design interdisciplinary RRR methods to fruitfully reconstruct early modern colour worlds.
+Illustrated with examples of rosichiero enamels (by re-working seventeenth-century glass recipes) and recreated black-dyed textiles made fashionable at the Burgundian court, Dupré reflects on the importance of site–the "field" versus the laboratory–and the value of re-working with makers for the production of knowledge in RRR research on material culture and the arts.

 About the Visual Culture Program